 - Douglas Fir body oil

-- Plant-infused soaps and goats milk soaps (about a dozen kinds and what’s available depends on what’s in season and if Julie’s mama goats have extra milk to share)
+- Large (4-ounce square) plant-infused soaps and goats milk soaps (about a dozen kinds and what’s available depends on what’s in season and if Julie’s mama goats have extra milk to share)

 Lori Becomes an

 I’m currently studying herbalism in the Wise Woman tradition, with Julie Charette Nunn, Crow’s Daughter, and all of the plants around us here, and guided by my grandmothers voices and the voices of other herbalists here on Whidbey and elsewhere.
 I’ve listened to plants my whole life: trees and herbs in particular.
 Following the tradition of my grandmothers, mom, and aunts who taught me gardening, home canning, and prioritizing relationships with people, animals, and plants.

 Since I was young, trees and plants have helped me navigate the world as an empath—someone who picks up and holds the emotions of those close to me (both emotionally and anyone I encounter in person), often whether I want to or not.
 For example, I cry more than other people.
 Not because I usually have much to cry about personally, but because I cry in the presence of people who need to cry, but can’t.
 I cry other people’s tears.
 Often in public.
 In a culture in which many assume tears are a sign of weakness.
 Silly culture.